rupeshtiwari/future-blogs/_posts/2022-10-22-cloud-security-best-practices.md

 ---
-layout: post
-title: Cloud Security Best Practices
+title: Cloud Security Best Practices for application, servers and network
 date: 2022-10-22 00:00 +0000
-description: 'IMPORTANT: REMOVE LAYOUT: POST'
+description: Are you familiar with cloud layered security approach?
+Do you trust your on-premise users & systems more than outside then you are still exposed to vulnerabilities and cyber attack's.
+Let's learn what can we do to protect our applications, servers and networks over cloud?
 author_profile: true
 published: true
 read_time: true